- Home ››

 Many Groups Have Health and Safety Responsibilities when Changes are Made

-Risks to worker safety and health will be present at all times, although these risks will be minimised to varying degrees depending upon a number of factors such as the quality of health and safety training provided to them or the attitude of management in terms of how seriously they take worker safety.
-We have already seen in articles like "Why a Health and Safety Policy is Likely to Soon Need Changes" that a workplace is a constantly changing environment and that policies and procedures need to be continuously updated as a result.
+Risks to worker safety and health will be present at all times, although these risks will be minimised to varying degrees depending upon a number of factors, such as the quality of health and safety training provided to them or the attitude of management in terms of how seriously they take worker safety.
+We have already seen in articles like "Health and Safety Policy For Your Organisation" that a workplace is a constantly changing environment, and that policies and procedures need to be continuously updated as a result.

 The first group will be the designers.
-Whether it is a new piece of equipment, a modification of the site design or an alteration to the layout of employee's individual workspaces, the first opportunity for eliminating and reducing potential hazards comes in the design phase.
+Whether it is a new piece of equipment, a modification of the site design or an alteration to the layout of employee's individual workspaces, the first opportunity for eliminating and reducing possible hazards comes in the design phase.
 When being designed, possible dangers can be identified and dealt with before they ever become a reality.

 Quality Materials and Machinery

 Once designed, the materials will need to be sourced or the equipment itself will need to be purchased.
 The quality of these respective items will play a big part in the avoidance and prevention of an accident.
 Purchased machinery, particularly second-hand equipment which has been poorly maintained, is defective, or is simply not suitable for the tasks intended for it will significantly increase the risks to those using it and possibly to others nearby as well.
 Similarly, machinery which is being constructed or is being fixed into place will require strong enough materials and fixings to prevent a risk to health from instability.

 Potential dangers from damaged or poorly maintained equipment are numerous, and include hazards such as fire, electrocution and explosion (not to mention the financial impact and frustration for the company if they are installed and simply do not work!).